 Calling that usage a phrase is stretching reality thin; it is more a form of words and certainly not a metaphorical reference to 'the whole thing'.
-Such grouping together of 'stock' and 'lock' and 'barrel' does lay the groundwork for their adoption as a single unit, i.e. a phrase; an example of that is found in the USA in July 1803 in The Connecticut Sentinel.
+Such grouping together of 'stock' and 'lock' and 'barrel' does lay the groundwork for their adoption as a single unit, that is, a phrase; an example of that is found in the USA in July 1803 in The Connecticut Sentinel.
 The newspaper included a letter that reported on a celebration of the 4th of July, in the town of Stratford.
 The 30 men present carried a 'huge keg of rum' around the town and then drank toasts with 'full bumpers' [glasses filled to the brim] to:

 1st: The 4th of July, 1776, the birthday of our ninepence...

 2nd: Jefferson, Paine, Gallatin and all the rest...